Ryan Gilligan: Career

 On 1 April 2017, Gilligan left PS Kemi, joining TP-47 on 19 April 2017, on a one-year contract with the option of an additional year.
 In June 2018, he took over some of the coaching responsibilities at the club after they sacked manager Aleksey Zhukov.

+International career

+Gilligan made two appearances for the England under-16 in 2002 and featured in the Victory Shield.